reyad-7/Dev-Study-Hub/DataBase/Relationships & Data Modeling.md

 FROM Enrollments e
 JOIN Students   s ON s.StudentID = e.StudentID
 JOIN Courses    c ON c.CourseID  = e.CourseID;
 ```

-now :
-- all students relevant data are stored in student table
+**Result:**
-- course relevent data are stored in courses table
+- Student data in Students table
-- enrollments data are stored in table contain full key that major depend on it
+- Course data in Courses table

-## third normal from (3RD NF)

-you should be in 2ND NF

-You try to conquer
-- transitive dependency

-what is transitive dependency?

-Non-key attribute depends on another non-key attribute we will see an example to show and explain more
-But for simplicity, an attribute depends on and is formed by another attribute, and this attribute is not a primary key of this table

-here is another example for definition
+- Enrollment (with grade) in Enrollments table

+---

-A table is in Third Normal Form if:
+## Third Normal Form (3NF)

-- It is already in 2NF (no partial dependencies on a composite key).
+**Requires:** Table is already in 2NF.

+**3NF solves:**
-- No non-key column depends on another non-key column (i.e., no transitive dependencies).
+Transitive dependency—non-key attribute depends on another non-key attribute.

+**Key idea:**
-### Quick mantra: Every non-key attribute depends on “the key, the whole key, and nothing but the key.”
+Every non-key attribute should depend only on the key, not on other non-key attributes.

-so let us have an example to explain
-first we have this table with violations
+### Example: Transitive Dependency

 | EmpID | EmpName | DeptID | DeptName    | DeptLocation | ManagerID | ManagerName |
 | ----: | ------- | ------ | ----------- | ------------ | --------- | ----------- |